Unsynchronized Decentralized Q-Learning: Two Timescale Analysis By Persistence: Introduction

-\textbf{Contributions:} In this paper, {we offer persistent learning via non-decreasing learning rates as a solution for synchrony assumptions commonly made in the regret testing paradigm of MARL.} We provide mathematical details for a particular set-up involving the asynchronous variant of the decentralized Q-learning algorithm of \cite{arslan2017decentralized}, a recent MARL algorithm designed for weakly acyclic stochastic games, {a class of games that admits teams and potential games as important special cases}.
+\textbf{Contributions:} In this paper, we offer a means to relax the synchronization assumptions common in the regret testing paradigm of MARL while retaining desirable convergence guarantees.
+Our solution combines inertial policy updating with persistent learning via non-decreasing learning rates.
+We provide mathematical details for a particular set-up involving the unsynchronized variant of the decentralized Q-learning algorithm of \cite{arslan2017decentralized}, a recent MARL algorithm designed for weakly acyclic stochastic games, a class of games that admits teams and potential games as important special cases.
 We do not impose synchronization of policy revision times, which is a common and restrictive assumption in prior work.
-We show that persistent learning provides a mechanism for taming non-stationarity \emph{without} coordinating agents' parameter choices ahead of play.
+We show that persistent learning, when combined with inertial policy updating, provides a mechanism for taming non-stationarity and mitigating the moving target problem of MARL \emph{without} coordinating agents' parameter choices ahead of play.
 In particular, we show that this algorithm drives policies to equilibrium with arbitrarily high probability, under appropriate parameter selection.
-As we discuss below in \Cref{sec:literature}, this appears to be the first formal analysis of an asynchronous algorithm in the \emph{regret testing} tradition.
-We also note that the same analysis can be adapted and applied to a variety of related learning algorithms, which all impose the synchrony condition and are analyzed via multi-timescale methods.
-Thus, the results of this paper establish that persistent learning can address asynchrony in a variety of multi-agent learning environments above and beyond weakly acyclic games.
+As we discuss below in \Cref{sec:literature}, this appears to be the first formal analysis of an unsynchronized algorithm in the \emph{regret testing} tradition.
+We also note that the same analysis can be adapted and applied to a variety of related learning algorithms, which all impose the synchronization condition and are analyzed via multi-timescale methods.
+Thus, the results of this paper establish that persistent learning can address analytic challenges relating to unsynchronized algorithms in a variety of multi-agent learning environments above and beyond weakly acyclic games.

-\textbf{Notation:} For a standard Borel space $A$, we let $\PP ( A )$ denote the set of probability measures on $A$ with its Borel $\sigma$-algebra.
+\textbf{Notation:} For a standard Borel space $A$, we let $\simplex ( A )$ denote the set of probability measures on $A$ with its Borel $\sigma$-algebra.
 For standard Borel spaces $A$ and $B$, we let $\PP ( A | B )$ denote the set of transition kernels on $A$ given $B$.
-For a finite set $A$, we let $\rr^A$ denote the set of functions from $A$ to $\rr$, and we let $\uniform( A )$ denote the uniform probability distribution on $A$.
+For a finite set $A$, we let $\rr^A$ denote the set of functions from $A$ to $\rr$.
+We let $\uniform( A )$ denote the uniform probability distribution on a compact set $A$.
 We let $\zz_{\geq 0}$ denote the set of non-negative integers.
 To denote that a random variable $X$ has distribution $\mu$, we write $X \sim \mu$.

 \textbf{Terminology:} We use the terms \emph{player} and \emph{agent} interchangeably.
 When considering a particular player and referring to other players in the same game, these other players may be variously called \emph{counterparts} or \emph{counterplayers}.